zscaler/terraform-provider-zpa/docs/guides/troubleshooting.md

 ## Error: Failed to query available provider packages

 See the same steps as in [Error: Failed to install provider](#error-failed-to-install-provider).

-## Error: 'strconv.ParseInt parsing "...." value out of range' or "Attribute must be a whole number, got N.NNNNe+XX"

-This kind of errors happens when the 32-bit version of Databricks Terraform provider is used, usually on Microsoft Windows.
-To fix the issue you need to switch to use of the 64-bit versions of Terraform and Databricks Terraform provider.

 ### Error: Provider registry.terraform.io/zscaler/zpa v... does not have a package available for your current platform, windows_386